Data protection

 9. Other cybersecurity initiatives

-Numerous recommendations, guidelines and codes of practice regarding cybersecurity have been issued by authorities and institutions including INCIBE, INCIBE-CERT or CNN-CERT.
-For instance:
+Numerous recommendations, guidelines and codes of practice regarding cybersecurity continue to be released by authorities and institutions including INCIBE, INCIBE-CERT or CNN-CERT.

 • National Cybersecurity Strategy (available here).